 Can I have my salary account and savings account in the same bank ?

-Yes, Salary account and savings account are different in account type and doesn’t violate RBI’s rules anyway.
+Yes, a Salary account and savings account are different in account type and doesn’t violate RBI’s rules anyway.
 Therefore, a salary account can be opened along with the savings account without having to upgrade the existing savings account.

 However, the salary account will inherit its own benefits and the savings account won’t be considered as one.
 Speaking of benefits a salary account generally is a zero balance account.